danielearwicker/immuto/docs-src/getting_started/our_first_data_model.md

 We've declared an `empty` Person (not saying they're emotionally empty.)
 Then we've declared `property` helpers for each of the properties we want user to be able to independently edit, giving each one a Redux-style all-caps name.

-Then we create `reduce` function.
+Then we create the `reduce` function.
 This is the crux of the Redux approach, but here Immuto writes the function for us.

 The last part, where we declare a type alias called `Cursor`, is hard to explain at this point, but we'll get to it soon.